-Fat Transfer in London
+Fat Transfer Surgery London UK

-Ideal candidates for fat lipofilling
+Ideal candidates for fat transfer surgery

 Fat transfer is a commonly performed procedure at Centre for Surgery and our surgeons are known for achieving excellent outcomes for their patients.
 The best outcomes after that transfer surgery depend on selecting the appropriate candidate at the outset.
 Ideal patients for fat transfer should: